While Istanbul is incredible, it gets busy! Here are some short day trips from Istanbul where you can beat the craziness of the city.

-The good news is that although you’ll still find plenty of people milling around and lots of shops, bars, and restaurants, there are a few smaller districts that are perfect for getting away from it all, at least for a few hours.
+The good news is that although you’ll still find plenty of people milling around and lots of shops, bars, and restaurants, a few smaller districts are perfect for getting away from it all, at least for a few hours.

 Now, a quick disclaimer before we start.
 There is no totally chilled-out place in Istanbul, but the suggestions below are calmer than the central areas.
 You’ll also be able to take a lungful of fresh air without being at risk of swallowing a mouthful of someone’s hair because you’re walking too close to them (although people do remember social distancing!)

-The traffic in these places is still pretty bad, but only really once you try and get back into the central parts.
+The traffic in these places to visit near Istanbul can still be pretty bad, but only really once you try and get back into the central parts.
 Other than that, you can expect a much calmer and more laid-back vibe.

-Bebek is a very accessible smaller district, close to Besiktas; however, it’s also very upmarket and a great place to visit for a few hours.
+Bebek is a very accessible smaller district close to Besiktas; however, it’s also very upmarket and a great place to visit on a day trip in Istanbul for a few hours.
 The only issue is the traffic between Besiktas and Ortakoy (where you’ll find the massive Bosphorus Bridge).
 However, aside from that issue, you will enjoy the vibe in Bebek.

 With seafood restaurants along the waterside, you can easily walk along and really enjoy the view.
 You’ll see people fishing, walking arm in arm, and you can also take some fantastic photographs as you go.